 🛏️ Where to Stay

-Juneau Hotel ⭐⭐⭐ — Downtown Juneau, 23 miles from the shrine.
-Reserve this hotel
+Juneau Hotel (hotel) — Downtown Juneau's only all-suite hotel, about 18 miles from the shrine.
+Website ∙ Reserve this hotel

-Westmark Baranof Hotel ⭐⭐⭐⭐ — Historic landmark hotel in downtown Juneau since 1939; the city's most distinguished address, 23 miles from the shrine.
+Baranof Downtown, BW Signature Collection (hotel) — The landmark hotel built in downtown Juneau in 1939, now Best Western-branded, about 18 miles from the shrine.
 Website ∙ Reserve this hotel

 🚗 Getting There